hollenstein/maspy/doc/source/psms.rst

     - ``rt`` the retention time in seconds of the corresponding spectrum.

     - ``obsMz`` the experimentally observed mass to charge ratio of the precursor ion (Dalton / charge).
-Normally the monoisotopic ion.
+Usually the monoisotopic ion.

     - ``obsMh`` the experimentally observed mass to charge ratio of the precursor ion, calculated for the mono protonated ion (Dalton / charge).
-      Normally the monoisotopic ion.
+      Usually the monoisotopic ion.

     - ``obsMass`` the experimentally observed not protonated mass of precursor ion, calculated by using the mz and charge values (Dalton / charge).
-      Normally the monoisotopic mass.
+      Usually the monoisotopic mass.

     - ``excMz`` the exact calculated mass to charge ratio of the peptide (Dalton / charge).
-Normally the monoisotopic ion.
+Usually the monoisotopic ion.

     - ``excMh`` the exact calculated mass to charge ratio of the peptide, calculated for the mono protonated peptide (Dalton / charge).
-Normally the monoisotopic ion.
+Usually the monoisotopic ion.

     - ``excMass`` the exact calculated mass of the not protonated peptide (Dalton / charge).
-Normally the monoisotopic mass.
+Usually the monoisotopic mass.

 .. note::

-    The amino acid sequence itself is commonly written in the single letter code.
+    The amino acid sequence itself is commonly written in single letter code.
     However, there is no common style how to depict amino acid modifications in a linear string.
 Very often each modification is represented by a single symbol or a short string specifically highlighted for example by using brackets.
-This modification represenation is then written next to the modified amino acid residue, ie on the right side.
+This modification represenation is then written next to the modified amino acid residue, i.e. on the right side.

-    In MasPy we decided to highlight modifications by using square brackets positioned next to the modified amino acid.
-It is allowed to add multiple modifications to one single residue by writing multiple bracket pairs, eg ``PEP[mod1][mod2]TIDE``.
+    In MasPy we decided to highlight modifications by using square brackets positioned right of the modified amino acid.
+It is possible to add multiple modifications to one single residue by writing multiple bracket pairs, eg ``PEP[mod1][mod2]TIDE``.
 This format allows simple parsing of peptide strings to retrieve modifications and their position in the amino acid sequence.
 In addition every character, except square brackets, could be used as a symbol for an additional amino acid.

     `Unimod <www.unimod.org>`_ provides a comprehensive database of protein modifications and is to our knowledge widely-used in the field of mass